BrnoPCmaniak/GSMT/README.md

 Tutorial
 --------

-1. In `/etc/GSMT` create config file for game server:
+1. In `/etc/GSMT` create config file for game server with extension `.ini`:
 2. The file should look like this:
 ```
 [main]